Kitware/vtk-js/Sources/Rendering/Core/Renderer/api.md

 ### erase  (set/get Boolean)

-When this flag is off, the renderer will not erase the background or the z-buffer.
+When this flag is off, the renderer will not erase the background or the Z-buffer.
 It is used to have overlapping renderers.
 Both the RenderWindow Erase and Render Erase must be on for the camera to clear the renderer.
 By default, Erase is on.

 ### draw (set/get Boolean)